Distributed Nash Equilibrium Seeking over Time-Varying Directed Communication Networks: Introduction

-There is a growing interest in studying NE seeking for communication networks with switching topologies.
-The early works~\cite{Koshal2012,Koshal2016} consider aggregative games over time-varying, jointly connected, and undirected graphs.
-This result is extended in~\cite{Grammatico2021} to games with coupling constraints.
-In \cite{Farzad2019}, an asynchronous gossip algorithm to find a NE over a directed graph is developed under the assumption that every agent is able to update all the estimates of the agents who interfere with its cost function.
-In~\cite{Bianchi_2021}, a projected pseudo-gradient based algorithm is proposed that works for time-varying, weight-balanced, and directed graphs.
-The balancedness assumption is relaxed in follow-up work~\cite{Bianchi2020NashES}, where a modified algorithm is proposed which requires global knowledge of the communication graph structure, including the Perron-Frobenius eigenvector of the adjacency matrix and a constant related to the graph connectivity.
-However, constructing weight balanced matrices even in a directed static graph is non-trivial and computationally expensive~\cite{Gharesifard2012}, making it impractical for time-varying directed graphs.
-Also, the knowledge of the global communication structure is a demanding assumption since the computation of the Perron-Frobenius eigenvector in every iteration imposes significant computational burden.
+Handling time-varying directed graphs is essential in many applications where communication networks frequently change due to user mobility, communication delays, or straggler effects.
+Additionally, information flow may be directed by factors such as unilateral transmission capabilities, heterogeneous power levels, or bandwidth limitations.
+Early works \cite{Koshal2012} and \cite{Koshal2016} consider aggregative games over time-varying, jointly connected, and undirected graphs, with this result extended in~\cite{Grammatico2021} to games with coupling constraints.
+In~\cite{Farzad2019}, an asynchronous gossip algorithm is developed to find an NE over a directed graph, assuming each agent can update all estimates of agents interfering with its cost function.
+In~\cite{Bianchi_2021}, a projected pseudo-gradient algorithm is proposed for time-varying directed graphs with weight-balanced mixing matrices.
+However, constructing weight-balanced matrices, even in a directed static graph, is non-trivial and computationally expensive~\cite{Gharesifard2012}.
+The weight-balanced assumption is relaxed in~\cite{Bianchi2020NashES}, where a modified algorithm is proposed for a static directed graph.
+However, this relaxation necessitates the computation of the Perron-Frobenius (PF) eigenvector of the adjacency matrix, a requirement further relaxed in \cite{bianchi2024end}.
+Deviating from monotonicity assumptions, reference \cite{Nguyen2023RowGame} establishes geometric convergence towards an NE under a locally verifiable diagonal dominance property of the game mapping; additionally, explicit bounds for constant stepsize are provided independent of the communication structure and computable in a totally decentralized manner.
+Nevertheless, \cite{Nguyen2023RowGame} considers a static directed network, and its extension to time-varying networks is still an open research question.